wp-plugins/ip2location-country-blocker/readme.txt

 == Changelog ==

-* 1.1 Added dropdown selection for product code.
+* 1.1.0 Added dropdown selection for product code.
-* 1.2 Allow user to custom their own error page.
+* 1.2.0 Allow user to custom their own error page.
-* 1.3 Move the configuration page to settings, to alleviate the confusion of setting page location.
+* 1.3.0 Move the configuration page to settings, to alleviate the confusion of setting page location.
-* 1.4 Send email notification if an user from blocked countries was trying to access your backend page.
+* 1.4.0 Send email notification if an user from blocked countries was trying to access your backend page.
+* 1.5.0 Support secret code to bypass backend validation.

 == Installation ==